awslabs/sockeye/README.md

 If you are interested in collaborating or have any questions, please submit a pull request or issue.
 You can also send questions to *sockeye-dev-at-amazon-dot-com*.

-If you are AWS DeepLearning AMI user please refer to the corresponding section below.

 ## Dependencies